ChTBoner/snes_input_display/README.md

 $ chmod +x snes_input_display_mac_amd64
 ```

-## Game List Working with Defaults.json
+## Game List Working with the Defaults layout
-You should try with Defaults.json if you're on the Sd2Snes/FxPakPro, and will not work with an emulator
+You should try with the Default Layout if you're on the Sd2Snes/FxPakPro.
+It will NOT work with an emulator
 The F90718 address doesn't work on emulator.

 If not working, you can try to figure it out with an Emulator like Bizhawk